syh7/DnDwiki/src/main/resources/parsed/inquisitors/arc 2/session 8 - spidermike.md

 - Otherwise, let her be
 - Do not jailbreak her, it gives too much trouble

-+ Idris says Vez-rin did intend for NG to join
++ Idris says Vusorin did intend for NG to join
 + Does not know who they are
 + Does recognize the names